Welcome to LACMA!

 All visitors must pass a health screening prior to entry.

 Any bag that is 11 x 14 inches or larger is not permitted in the galleries.
-Please note that bag check is currently closed.
+Coats and bags may be checked at the Ticket Office during museum hours.

 Additionally, we have implemented new COVID-19 safety measures at LACMA.
 Learn more.